 - Take a lead in promoting pupil attendance ensuring it is the responsibility of all staff.
-Be aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Ensure the attendance policy is implemented consistently across the school
+Be curious, aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Ensure attendance has a high profile across the schools. - Liaise with Attendance Lead, DSL and SENCo's as appropriate to discuss attendance concerns for individual pupils. - Participate in appropriate training in relation to attendance.